-Connect the lens to the adapter.
+After inserting the lens, attach to lens adapter and make sure it locks in place with a click.
 The lens will have a red dot indicating the position of the lens to correctly install to the adapter.
 Line up the red dot on the lens with the one on the adapter and insert lens into adapter.